Take Bay Tour to See Blue-footed Booby Birds & Giant Sea Turtles!

 - Snorkelling gear.

 Various agencies in Puerto Ayora offer this Academy Bay day tour.
-You just ask around to find out where to get a good deal.
-We paid about $35 per person.
+Just ask around to find out where to get a good deal.

 Read next: Take in Ahu Tongariki and Chill out on Anakena Beach and Exploring the Easter Island Moai Statues